Allstate Sugar Bowl Crescent City Classic

 Allstate Sugar Bowl Crescent City Classic History

 While the Sugar Bowl Committee is best known for its annual football game, the organization is also involved with many community initiatives throughout the year.
-Through the hosting and sponsorship of sporting events, special awards and various athletic clinics, the Allstate Sugar Bowl supports and honors over 25,000 student-athletes each year, while injecting over $2 billion into the local economy over the last decade.
+Through the hosting and sponsorship of sporting events, special awards and various athletic clinics, the Allstate Sugar Bowl supports and honors nearly 100,000 student-athletes each year, while injecting over $2.5 billion into the local economy over the last decade.
 The Crescent City Classic is a perfect strategic partner.